 Cory Doctorow is a professional author who revels in making all his books available under the CC-BY-NC license and has done since his first novel, Down and Out in the Magic Kingdom, published in 2003.
 Cory is proof that books can be both commercial and available for free digital distribution since his career is built on it.

-Download Little Brother, young adult sci-fi book:
+Download or Read Online Little Brother, young adult sci-fi book on the Buttons below the post.]

 Something interesting about the book and the author, from wiki, in 2014, a high school principal in Pensacola, Florida, Michael Roberts, pulled Little Brother from his school’s summer reading list because the book is “about questioning authority” and portrays questioning authority “as a positive thing.”
 Roberts also described Cory Doctorow, a Canadian author living in England, as “an outsider to the George W. Bush administration.
 In response, Doctorow had his publisher send a free copy of the book directly to every 9th and 10th grade student at the school.